skojaku/multiresolcp/README.rst

 ----------

 G: `NetworkX graph object <https://networkx.github.io/documentation/stable/reference/introduction.html#graphs>`_
     - Unweighted bipartite network composed of N nodes in part 1 and M nodes in part 2
-    - Node's name can be string or number
+    - Node's name can be string or number.
-    - Nodes in the same part should not be connected
+    - Nodes in the same part should not be adjacent to each other.

 nodes_in_part1: list of length N
     - List of all nodes' names in part 1